ImperialCollegeLondon/MSE404-MM/docs/labs/lab04/readme.md

 !!! example "Task 3.3 - Extracting band energies"
     Run the input file
     [:link:03_C_diamond_bands.in](03_bandstructure/03_C_diamond_bands.in) with
-    `bands.x`to extract and organize the eigenvalues calculated by the last step.
+    `bands.x` to extract and organize the eigenvalues calculated in the last step.
     ```
     bands.x < 03_C_diamond_bands.in > 03_C_diamond_bands.out